jouyun/TubeToWell-COVID19/README.md

 # TubeToWell-COVID19

 ## Installation Instructions for Windows
-1. Install Anaconda (tested on version 4.8.3) or miniconda for python 3.7
+1. Install Anaconda (tested on version 4.8.3) or miniconda for python 3.7, make sure to add to PATH
 2. Make anaconda environment:
         Open up anaconda prompt and type: `conda create -n WellLit python=3.7.6`
 3. Activate the environment with `conda activate WellLit`